Black Friday (1869): Aftermath and investigation

 The subsequent Congressional investigation was chaired by Republican James A. Garfield.
 Grant's decision to counter the escalating price of gold did not completely dispel rumors that he and his administration had profited from the affair.
 It has been alleged on the one hand that the investigation had been limited because Virginia Corbin and First Lady Julia Grant were not called to testify at President Grant's behest.
-Julia Grant may even have received $25,000 in profits from the speculation, but proffered testimony on this point was rejected by the committee's Republican majority.
-Garfield's biographer, Alan Peskin, however, maintains that the investigation was quite thorough.
+Julia Grant may even have received $25,000 in profits from the speculation.
+The committee's Republican majority rejected the proffered testimony from a D.C. businessman who reported seeing the $25,000 entry in an Adams Express Company ledger.
+When forced to confront the entry in the ledger, however, even the Adams Express executive who brought the ledger in admitted that his first impression was that the figures in the entry for Mrs. U. S. Grant were $25,000.
+The committee's Republicans put forth the excuse this was really a $250.00 entry and denied "the groundless and wicked charge, that Mrs. Grant was interested in this speculation."
+Garfield's biographer, Alan Peskin maintains that the investigation was quite thorough.
 The investigation cleared Grant of wrongdoing, but excoriated Gould for his manipulation of the gold market and Corbin for exploiting his personal connections to Grant.
 Butterfield was implicated for serving as a double agent giving information to Gould.
 In his Congressional testimony, Gould said Grant "was a very pure, high-minded man; that if he was satisfied what was the best thing to do, that was what he would do."

 Dodging any financial harm, Fisk and Gould escaped conviction, spending money to buy the best legal defense, including talented attorney David Dudley Field, while Democratic Tweed Ring judges such as Albert Cardozo shielded them in court.
 Gould remained a force on Wall Street, and when he died in December 1892, his estate was worth $70 million.
-Fisk remained wealthy, but was caught in a scandalous romance for a lady's affection and was shot to death by a jealous lover on January 6, 1872.
-Boutwell served the remainder of Grant's first term, until in 1873 he resigned to be elected United States senator from Massachusetts.
-He served in the Senate until 1877 and afterwards retired to private life.
+Fisk remained wealthy, but was caught in a scandalous love triangle and shot to death on January 6, 1872.
+Boutwell served the remainder of Grant's first term, and resigned in 1873 to run for United States senator from Massachusetts, serving until 1877 before retiring to private life.
 In 1871, the Tweed Ring run by "Boss" Tweed was broken by New York reformers including Edwards Pierrepont, Grant's future Attorney General, and prominent member of the Committee of Seventy.